 So what should you keep in mind?
 Besides the basic factors of whether you may have existing access to land through family or friends, take your time in exploring a number of sites and evaluate the following elements before choosing farmland:

 Soil fertility is the basis of organic production.
 The quality of your soil will largely determine the quality of your crops.
 Your ideal soil would be loose, have good drainage, and substantial quantities of organic matter.
 It’s critical to do a soil test before purchasing or leasing/renting farmland, as you’ll want to know what you’re working with and what approach you should take when nourishing your soil beds.
 If you only have short-term commitments to a plot of land (i.e. if you’re renting or only have a short-term lease or other arrangements), you’ll want to find land that already has existing healthy soil so you won’t have to worry about the time required to build up its quality.

 Knowing the Climate Zone

 Though there are ways to implement season extension techniques on your farm (i.e. hoophouses; greenhouses), the local climate of a region has a major impact on how your crops will grow and should be one thing to consider before choosing farmland.
 Some elements to take note of include the number of frost-free days and the average temperature in a given area, which you can determine through many existing free online resources.
 Understanding both of these components will guide whether or not a site is ideal for long-term food production.
-In the US, a site like the Web Soil Survey can really help you determine the potential of different growing sites.
+In the United States, a site like the Web Soil Survey can help you determine the potential of different sites of production.

 Considering the Locations of Potential Markets